RichardLitt/open-source-protocol/README.md

 ###About

-The Open Source Metatag is a way of telling developers where to access the source code for your website.
+The Open Source Metatag is a way of telling developers where to access the source code for your website, if the source code is hosted in an open source repository.

 To include an open source metatag in your website, simply add `<meta />` tags for the following properties:

 * `os:src` - This shows the repository web page, for instance on GitHub, Bitbucket, or Sourceforge.
 * `os:git` - This is the git repository that they should fork or clone.